 The fair value of forward foreign exchange contracts is sensitive to fluctuations in foreign currency exchange rates.
 The fair value of forward foreign exchange contracts is the estimated amount that we would pay or receive upon termination of the contracts, taking into account the change in foreign currency exchange rates.
 A 10% depreciation in year-end 2007 and 2006 foreign currency exchange rates related to our contracts would have resulted in an increase in unrealized losses on forward foreign exchange contracts of \$1.5 million and \$0.5 million in 2007 and 2006, respectively.
-Since we use forward foreign currency exchange contracts as hedges of firm purchase and sale commitments, the unrealized gain or loss on forward foreign currency exchange in the fair value of the hedged items.
+Since we use forward foreign exchange contracts as hedges of firm purchase and sale commitments, the unrealized gain or loss on forward foreign currency exchange contracts resulting from changes in foreign currency exchange rates would be offset by corresponding changes in the fair value of the hedged items.